wp-plugins/flyzoo/readme.txt

 Flyzoo Live Chat is the amazing chat platform designed for communities, forums, shops, social networks, dating websites, online traders, radio stations... and any kind of website looking to boost engagement!

-Add group and private live chat features to your community, meet your customers and increase sales with live support chat.
+Add group and private live chat features to your community, help your members and meet your customers with live support chat.

 Start your 14-day free trial now!

 ####Features####

-* **Group Chat**: full featured group chats with avatars, emoticons, moderation, image and video with preview
+* **Group Chat**: full featured group chats with avatars, emoticons, moderation, image and video, file sharing and more...

 * **Embeddable**: embed a group chat into your layout to improve user engagement (PRO Plan)

 * **Private Chat**: users can interact in private chat conversations

-* **Live Support Chat**: customize online/offline greeting messages.
+* **Live Support**: customize online/offline greeting messages.
 Support requests are automatically routed to the first available operator

 * **Real-time visitors monitoring**: identify and chat with potential customers and increase sales!